r-moruju/CI_PP1_TH/README.md

 - __About Section__

     - This section contains a brief description of the business, such as staff experience and skills, and provides the user with an inside image of the shop.

+- __Opening hours and Services__

+    - Provides information about opening times for each day of the week, and is presenting a list of the services available plus the cost for each service.

+- __Address Section__

+    - Clearly shows to the user the shop address.
+It also contains a Google map window that the user can use to get directions to the shop.

+- __Footer__

+    - Provides external links to this shop social media profiles, where user can find more information about this  shop.
+    - These links, when clicked, open in new tabs or windows.

+- __Contact Page__

+    - It provide the shop telephone number for the user.
+    - A contact form is present here that the user can use to leave a message and his contact details to be contacted by the shop.